 Bicycle Paths: Read about Bike paths and other awesome Route Features here!

 Route Editing Options

 To edit any recording or route errors along the map just click a white circle on the red route line to bring up detailed options, including the ability to delete points along the route, and split the path so you can edit a route at various mid-points.
 You can then drag a point with your mouse/trackpad to an intersection or area you wish to move the route.
-When routing on a trail manually, turn off auto follow roads to plot a rough path of the trail (zoom in for this).
-Next, select the Snap Route to Roads option.
-Any navigable trails or side roads will automatically snap. *Not all side roads or trails will be able to use this feature.
+When routing on a trail manually, turn off auto-follow roads to plot a rough path of the trail (zoom in for this).
+Next, select the loop route to this point option.
+Any navigable trails or side roads will automatically loop. *Not all side roads or trails will be able to use this feature.

 Appearing onscreen to the left is a control panel where you will find options for turning on/off auto follow roads, turning on distance markers, an option to avoid highways, and more.*Routing in some areas will require that you turn off the auto-follow roads feature.
 Auto-follow roads are dependent on another option as well, the avoid highways checkbox.
 Auto-follow roads can be turned on or off after already creating points on a map for easier navigation and creation.
 Under the map, you will find elevation data.
 Enjoy using the site to log and route your activities!

 Are maps not loading, or experiencing another error?

 Maps may not load correctly for some users for a variety of reasons, including browser settings, operating system conflicts, network restrictions, and more.
 The best way to test if maps are working correctly is to follow the instructions below.
 If these don't help, submit a ticket to our support staff and we will investigate the issue.

 1. Clear your browser's cache and cookie data.